-This story appears in our debut, Fifty Grande Magazine #1, the Hometowns issue.
+This story, about the highly recommended act of dining alone, story appeared in our debut, Fifty Grande Magazine #1, the Hometowns issue.

 She looked like a cross between Robin Wright and Leslie Mann, walking into the Midtown restaurant wearing a raincoat and sneakers.
 She sat at the table next to mine and ordered a vanilla affogato and some water before taking off her sunglasses, which were hiding striking blue eyes.
 Suddenly, her blond hair looked even blonder.
 Once the ice cream was served and the espresso poured on top, she ate it slowly, systematically taking three bites before gulping down some water, a sight that stood out given people’s propensity to scarf down sweets so quickly, before having a chance to regret their decision.
 She looked peaceful, at ease with herself and the world around her.
 Alone, she looked happy.